Health & Special Education Services for Military Children with Autism

 When Will Military Kids Matter Enough? by Jeremy Hilton.
 Will the military appropriately handle this pilot program when they have been sued by an entire class of military families on this issue - and lost?
 We can hope that the Pentagon will do the right thing.
 (Time, 12/21/12)

-July 26, 2012: A Federal judge Rules for Military Families on ABA Coverage.
+July 26, 2012: The Day the World Changed for Military Families Impacted by Autism.
 Military families get a major victory in their pursuit of insurance coverage for Applied Behavior Analysis (ABA) therapy for their dependents when a federal judge in Washington ruled in a class action lawsuit that the Department of Defense's (DoD) policy of limiting benefits to active duty members was "arbitrary and capricious."
 Kenneth Berge v United States of America.

 July 3, 2012: Senate Hearing on Medical Necessity of Autism Care for Military Families.
 Is ABA as "medical therapy" mean that it was "medically necessary"?
 Why are thousands of military families still being denied ABA?